Gwen Stefani Shares Sexy Photo Of Herself And Blake Shelton On Valentine’s Day

 Gwen Stefani has shared a racy snap of herself and Blake Shelton in honor of the Valentine’s Day holiday on Tuesday.

-As she and her boyfriend prepare to reunite on the set of The Voice for Season 12 later this month, Gwen Stefani posted a photo of herself and her country singer boyfriend sharing a kiss as she she gazed into the camera.
+As she and her boyfriend prepare to reunite on the set of The Voice for Season 12 later this month, Gwen Stefani posted a photo of herself and her country singer boyfriend sharing a kiss as she gazed into the camera.

 “#happyvalentinesday gx,” Gwen Stefani wrote in the caption of the photo.